Nate Lowe Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.92 team ERA ranks eighth among all MLB pitching staffs.
+- The Giants have a 3.90 team ERA that ranks seventh among all MLB pitching staffs.

-- Giants pitchers combine to give up 119 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to give up the third-fewest home runs in baseball (121 total, one per game).

-- The lefty's last appearance was on Wednesday against the Los Angeles Angels, when he tossed zero innings, surrendering three earned runs while allowing three hits.
+- The right-hander's last appearance was on Sunday against the Oakland Athletics, when he threw 5 1/3 innings, surrendering five earned runs while allowing seven hits.

-- The 34-year-old has put up an ERA of 4.01, with 4.8 strikeouts per nine innings, in 40 games this season.
-Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.